mpaulweeks/bookmarks-jekyll/_posts/2018-01-14-lesbian-experience-loneliness.md

 ![](images/lesbian-experience-loneliness/p042.png)

-It eventually gets the point that she seeks medical treatment, which is immediately helpful.
+It eventually gets to the point that she seeks medical treatment, which is immediately helpful.
 Around this time, she starts re-examining her relationship with her parents.

 Nagato comes to realize that a large source of her low self-esteem comes from her parents.